alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 \end{align}
 $$

-Where $f^{\prime}(x_{n})$ is the gradient of the cost function at the current point
+Where $f^{\prime}(x_{n})$ represents the gradient of the cost function at the current point $x_{n}$, while $f^{\prime\prime}(x_{n})$ denotes the second derivative of the cost function at the same point, known as the "**Hessian matrix**".
+The Hessian matrix measures how the gradient changes as the parameters change.
+This equation updates the current point $x_{n}$ by moving in a direction that minimizes the cost function, considering both the gradient and the curvature of the cost function at that point.
+If you'd like to explore this technique further, I recommend referring to the thesis by Anton and Oskar for more detailed information.

-$x_{n}$, and $f^{\prime\prime}(x_{n})$ is the second derivative of the cost function at the same point called **Hessian matrix** that measure how the gradient changes as the parameters change.
-This equation updates the current point $x_{n}$ by moving in the direction that minimizes the cost function, taking into account both the gradient and the curvature of the cost function at the current point.
-We are not falling deep in this tecnique if you want to know more please check the Anton and Oskar thesis[2].
+The Gauss-Newton method approximates the **Hessian matrix** using the Jacobian matrix to establish the relationship between joints and end-effector position.

-The Gauss-Newton method aproximate the  **Hessian matrix** using the Jacobian matrix to get the relationship between joints and end-effector position, but in Anton and Oskar thesis use the pseudo inverse of the Jacobian matrix seen in the equation (2) instead of the original version.[2]
+However, in Anton and Oskar's thesis, they utilize the pseudo-inverse of the Jacobian matrix, as seen in equation (2), instead of the original version.

 $$
 \begin{align}